mtiller/ModelicaBook/text/source/behavior/discrete/decay.rst

 time, of the root of the zero crossing function and this is the point in time where the event occurs.
-This process is much more efficient because the root finding algorithms have more information to help them identify to location of the root (information like the derivative of the zero crossing function) and evaluation is very cheap because it doesn't involve taking additional integration steps, only evaluating the interpolation functions from the triggering integration step.
+This process is much more efficient because the root finding algorithms have more information to help them identify the location of the root (information like the derivative of the zero crossing function) and evaluation is very cheap because it doesn't involve taking additional integration steps, only evaluating the interpolation functions from the triggering integration step.